 Secure the openvpn administrative user account

-Delete the user from the operating system:
+Remove the bootstrap account from your operating system:

 service openvpnas restart